aws-solutions/qnabot-on-aws/docs/qa_summarization_with_LLM/README.md

 With this release, QnaBot can use:
+1. Amazon Bedrock (Coming soon!)
-1. A State of the Art open source LLM model hosted on an Amazon SageMaker endpoint - see https://huggingface.co/philschmid/flan-t5-xxl-sharded-fp16
+2. An open source LLM model hosted on an Amazon SageMaker endpoint - see https://huggingface.co/philschmid/flan-t5-xxl-sharded-fp16
-2. An experimental model called "Conversational FAQ", or CFAQ - see https://github.com/aws-samples/aws-lex-sample-conversational-faq
+3. Third Party LLM Services: Anthropic Claude v1, OpenAI GPT3.5 or GPT4
-3. Use any LLM model or API you like via a user provided Lambda function to explore alternate pretrained LLM models and APIs.
+4. Any other LLM model or API you like via a user provided Lambda function.

-4. ALL of the above - enable all these options to compare and contrast their accuracy and effectiveness.
+### 1. Amazon Bedrock

+Coming Soon!

-### 1. Amazon Sagemaker LLM
+### 2. Amazon Sagemaker LLM

 QnABot provisions a Sagemaker endpoint running the Hugging Face flan-t5-xxl-sharded-fp16 model - see https://huggingface.co/philschmid/flan-t5-xxl-sharded-fp16.